MichaelFisher1997/neon-invaders/SPECS.md

 ## 3. Virtual Resolution & Scaling
 - Target virtual size: 1280×720.
 Game logic, UI layout, and touch hitboxes computed in virtual space.
 - Device scaling: render to a virtual canvas, then scale uniformly to fit device; center with letterboxing (black bars).
 Maintain aspect ratio.
+- GameBoy-style layout in landscape: the virtual canvas is divided into three vertical panels by width:
+  - Left panel (controls): 20% of width (256 px at 1280)
+  - Center panel (game viewport): 60% of width (768 px at 1280)
+  - Right panel (controls): 20% of width (256 px at 1280)
+  The center panel is the playable viewport.
+All gameplay world rendering and HUD are confined within this viewport region.
-- Coordinate conversion helpers:
+- Coordinate helpers:
   - toVirtual(x_screen, y_screen) → (x_virtual, y_virtual)
   - toScreen(x_virtual, y_virtual) → (x_screen, y_screen)
+  - toViewport(x_virtual, y_virtual) and fromViewport(x_view, y_view) to convert between center-viewport space and full-virtual space.
-- HUD/touch layout use percentages of the virtual resolution.
+- HUD/touch layout use percentages of their respective panels (left/right or center viewport), not the full canvas.

 ## 4. Game States (State Machine)
 - Title: Logo, Start, Settings, Quit; animated starfield background.